alig146/Mu-Simulation/README.md

 | Save All Generator Events | `NA`             | `--save_all`        |
 | Save Events With Pseudo-Digi Cuts | `NA`             | `--save_cut`|

+An example script for running muon gun above ground, to emulate cosmic muons, can be found in studies/box/cosmics/muon/

 Arguments can also be passed through the simulation to a script.
 Adding key value pairs which correspond to aliased arguments in a script, will be forwarded through.
 Here's an example:

 ```